-Changing fortunes have seen the once mighty McLaren team struggle in recent seasons.
-After their doomed Honda partnership, the team have now paired up with Renault, but face a long road back to the forefront of Formula 1.
+Changing fortunes saw the once mighty McLaren team struggle in recent seasons.
+After their doomed Honda partnership, the team have now paired up with Renault and were firmly best of the rest in 2019.

 |First F1 Appearance||1966 Monaco Grand Prix|

 The McLaren team was founded in 1963 by the charismatic Bruce McLaren.
 McLaren was born in Auckland, New Zealand in 1937 and raced in hillclimbing events before progressing to F2 and eventually Formula One, and would go on to become the sport’s youngest winner at the 1959 U.S. Grand Prix.
 McLaren was much more than a driver though, and decided to follow in the footsteps of his former team-mate Jack Brabham and start building his own cars.
 Involved in every aspect of the team and car, McLaren took his eponymous team’s first F1 win at the 1968 Belgian Grand Prix, in a season which saw them finish second in the Constructors’ Championship.
 Bruce McLaren was tragically killed in 1970, while testing a Can-Am sportscar, (a series in which the McLaren team had been impressively successful in) but his name has lived on through the team ever since.

 Denny Hulme and Teddy Mayer kept the team alive for the next seasons, and the superbly designed M23 led Emerson Fittipaldi to the team’s first Drivers’ and Constructors’ Titles.
 James Hunt also won the title for the team in 1976, beating Niki Lauda by just one point.
 The team finished in the top three of the championship every year between 1972 and 1977, but by the end of the decade were off the pace and languished in the lower half of the standings.